 When you end your meditation it’s important to ground yourself.
 You may want to stomp your feet on the ground.
 Have a snack or drink some tea.
 Do something that gets you back into your body before going back to your daily routine.

-In Transcendental Meditation it is suggested that you rest for three minutes after your meditation practice.
+In Transcendental Meditation it is suggested that you rest for two minutes after your meditation practice.
 This rest period helps you reorganize your energy and get back into your body.
 If you quickly jump out of your meditation and start checking email or posting on Instagram you may feel very shaky.
 Moving too quickly out of a meditation can even give you a headache or make you feel anxious.
 Take a few minutes to sit in a relaxed manner or lie down and rest.
 Let your body recalibrate.

 It’s also helpful to set an intention for the rest of your day once you finish your practice.
 Seal the deal with a positive intention like, I choose to carry this peace with me for the rest of the day.
 Set yourself up to win with a silent prayer after your meditation.